• Bookies

 Dan Kilbridge for Bookies.com

-Dan Kilbridge | 12 mins
+Dan Kilbridge |

 Visit site

-Used 9 Times Today
+Used 32 Times Today

-Popular in Virginia
+Popular in Ohio

 There’s not a long list of musicians that can sell out the biggest football stadiums and arenas across the world.
 Taylor Swift does it every single time she comes to town, often two or three nights in a row.
-That’s why Taylor Swift concert tickets are going to be the hottest thing in showbiz as she follows up her record-breaking 2018 expedition with The Eras Tour.
+That’s why Taylor Swift concert tickets are the hottest thing in showbiz as she follows up her record-breaking 2018 expedition with The Eras Tour.

-That proved especially true in the days leading up to Tuesday’s presale for the Eras Tour.
+That proved especially true in the days leading up to last year's presale for the Eras Tour.
 Ticketmaster announced that Swift broke the record for the most tickets sold in a single day by the same artist.
 It claimed more than 2 million tickets had already been sold via presale with demand reaching unprecedented levels.

 “Due to extraordinarily high demands on ticketing systems and insufficient remaining ticket inventory to meet that demand, tomorrow's public on-sale for Taylor Swift | The Eras Tour has been cancelled,” the company said in a tweet.

 It’s unclear how many face value tickets remain, if any, but those who were successful in presale or other avenues have clearly beaten the odds.
-And the chances of scooping up any face value seats from here are extremely slim.

 Securing face value tickets for any show is almost a sport of its own these days, especially for an act as popular as Swift.
 There’s not a direct correlation between effort and success.
 You have to know the tricks and play the games in order to have even a chance of getting in the building without spending a small fortune.

-Calculating Your Chances Of Getting Taylor Swift Tickets
+Your Odds of Getting Taylor Swift Tickets

 What are the chances, exactly?
 We took a look at The Eras Tour from a big-picture perspective to figure out the odds for obtaining face value seats for any Swift show in 2023.
 These odds aren't available on the best betting apps of course, but they illustrate just how difficult it is to grab your spot on the tour.